se-edu/addressbook-level4/docs/DeveloperGuide.md

 The `UI` component,
 * Executes user commands using the `Logic` component.
 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
-* Responds to events raises from various parts of the App and updates the UI accordingly.
+* Responds to events raised from various parts of the App and updates the UI accordingly.

 ### Logic component